 Conservative, Cutting Edge Treatments

 Dr. Travis Lamperski is a Board Certified Chiropractic Physician.
 Dr. Lamperski opened Palm Beach Chiropractic & Rehabilitation in 2016.
 The conditions treated range from orthopedic injuries such as lumbar disc herniations and shoulder rotator cuff tendinitis to Personal Injury cases.
-The office can be reached at 561-708-5700 and at ChiroPalmBeach.com.
+Reach the office at 561-708-5700 and at ChiroPalmBeach.com.